 Smartphone.
 Addiction.
 Isolation.
 Sadness.
 Loneliness.
 Lack of growth, The Dopamine effect.
 Diminished life skills.

-If we could focus more on social and emotional learning in our schools, I think we would do an awesome job of getting our kids to spend less time on their smartphones and more time interacting – I think that would make a huge life-changing difference.
+If we could focus more on social and emotional learning, relationships between trusted adults and students, Jeff thinks we would do an awesome job of getting our kids to spend less time on their smartphones and more time interacting.
+Our schools and our churches need to get more involved and comfortably involved talking about teen mental health and suicide prevention.